fspacheco/robot-program/DobotStudio/lab-getting-started-mg400.md

 Connect the other end of the network cable to the switch bar port PC ETH.
 ![](img/using-dobot-mg400/lan-connection-switchbar.jpg)

 Turn on the robot.
-The status LED should be blinking white, that is, it's starting the system.
+The status LED should be blinking white.
+It means the system is starting.
 ![](img/using-dobot-mg400/led-status-loading.jpg)

 According to the manual, pages 8 and 9, the LED status shows the following information